You are here

 Coquille School District’s Tim Sweeney Selected Oregon’s Superintendent of the Year

-Tim Sweeney, Coquille School District Superintendent since 2010, has been named the 2019 Oregon Superintendent of the Year by the Oregon Association of School Executives (OASE) and the Confederation of Oregon School Administrators (COSA).
+Tim Sweeney, Coquille School District Superintendent since 2010, has been named the 2019 Oregon Superintendent of the Year by the Oregon Association of School Executives (OASE) and the Coalition of Oregon School Administrators (COSA).
 This award automatically places Sweeney in the running for the National Superintendent of the Year Award from the American Association of School Administrators (AASA), sponsored by First Student, VALIC, and AASA.
 Sweeney’s selection as Oregon Superintendent of the Year will be formally announced at the Oregon School Boards Association Annual Conference in Portland, November 8-11.

 "In his eight years as superintendent of the Coquille School District, Tim Sweeney has shown that one person can be the change agent for not just a school system, but for an entire community,” said Randy Schild, Tillamook School District Superintendent and OASE President.
 “As a community leader and a catalyst for early childhood education, he has committed himself to making his small community one of the best places in the state to raise kids.
 OASE is excited and honored to have Tim Sweeney represent all the superintendents of Oregon as the Oregon Superintendent of the Year.”